-- Property buyers in Canada have the right to be represented by a buyer agent and do not have to pay for this right, as the buyer agent is entitled to share a portion of the Listing Agents Fee.
+- Property buyers in Canada have the right to be represented by a buyer’s agent and do not have to pay for this right, as the buyer’s agent is entitled to share a portion of the fee paid to the listing agent.

-- Buyers in Perth, Western Australia, have no such guaranteed right but can opt to pay for the service.
-Property Buyers Services is a Perth buyer agent who can help you negotiate a property on a NO PURCHASE-NO CHARGE principle.
+- Buyers Western Australia have no such guaranteed right but can opt to pay for the service.
+Property Buyers Services is a Perth buyer’s agent who can help you negotiate a property on a NO PURCHASE-NO CHARGE principle.

-- A conjunctional sale (split commission sale between the selling and buying agents) in Western Australia is a discretionary right left entirely to the selling agent’s judgment.
+- A conjunctional sale (split commission sale between the selling and buying agents) in Western Australia is a discretionary and is left entirely to the selling agent’s judgment.

-- A conjunctional sale in Canada is mandatory, with the selling agent having no right to refuse a conjunctional buyer agent chosen by the buyer.
+- A conjunctional sale in Canada is mandatory, with the selling agent having no right to split the commission with the buyer’s agent.
 Not in Western Australia.

-- A selling agent in Western Australia has the right to discriminate against a conjunctional buyer agent in Perth chosen by the buyer.
+- A selling agent in Western Australia has the right to discriminate against a conjunctional buyer agent.

 - In Western Australia, the buyer does not have the right to make a complaint if the selling agent refuses to work with their conjunctional agent; only the seller, through the selling agent’s principal, can make a complaint.